History of Lancaster (Forton) services

 Extensions to the lower area of the northbound building added a shop and early fast food unit, later becoming La Brioche Doree.
 In 2000 an additional retail extension created space for retail stores, one of the first shopping centres they built.
 From 2007 this consisted of WHSmith, M&S Simply Food and Costa, with additional space created by the toilets moving upstairs.
 Burger King is now the main upstairs offer.

+The Little Chef became Caffe Ritazza and then Costa while the tourist information became Greggs, and the shop is now Little Chef.
+Upstairs, the main facility continues to be Burger King in a hexagon unit - this was once an experimental, automated snack bar.
 The southbound toilets continue to be at basement level.
 However, as the majority of the southbound building is a ground-level extension, the basement now only occupies a tiny portion of the building.